 Jury Trial Preparations

-Proposed preliminary and final instructions are due on/or before the final Pre-trial Conference date.
-Also to be included are: Issues Instruction that concisely frames the issues before the Court, as agreed upon by the parties, and each party’s proposed Verdict Form or Forms.
-Parties are to provide the Court with an additional copy of instructions which should be submitted either by e-mail email@example.com or firstname.lastname@example.org or on a compact disc (CD) compatible with Microsoft Word or Corel WordPerfect Version 10 or less.
-Instructions [other than pattern] submitted to the Court by the parties, shall have copies of any law which counsel is relying upon, attached to the proposed instruction, with appropriate section highlighted.
+Proposed preliminary and final instructions are due on or before the Pre-Trial Conference date.
+Also to be included are: Issue Instructions that concisely frames the issues before the Court, as agreed upon by the parties, and each party’s proposed Verdict Form(s).
+Parties are to provide the Court with an additional copy of instructions submitted by e-mail email@example.com or firstname.lastname@example.org or on a compact disc (CD) compatible with Microsoft Office Word.
+Instructions (other than pattern) submitted to the Court by the parties shall have copies of any law which counsel is relying upon attached to the proposed instruction, with appropriate section highlighted.
 Each side is initially limited to ten (10) proposed final instructions.

 General Information Regarding Jury Service

 LaPorte Superior Court #1 is located in Michigan City, Indiana on the 2nd floor of the Courthouse located at 300 Washington Street.
 The courthouse sits between two (2) Michigan City landmarks–the Michigan City Post Office and the Library.